AnonymerNiklasistanonym/MoonpieBot/README.md

 ## Credits

+The following docs and websites were useful during the creation of this bot.

 - Setup Typescript project:
   - [medium.com: Setting up Node.JS with Typescript, Nodemon, Eslint, Mocha and Istanbul by Daniel Gong](https://coolgk.medium.com/setting-up-node-js-with-typescript-nodemon-eslint-mocha-and-istanbul-111a77d84ea7)
 - Twitch integration: